Flank/flank-dashboard/metrics/firebase/docs/01_firestore_builds_aggregation_design.md

 ### Document structure

 The first collection, we should create is the `builds_per_day`.
-It holds builds with, grouped by the status and started at day.
+It holds builds grouped by the `status` and `started at` day.
 Each status contains the count of builds, created per day.

 The collection's document has the following structure: